Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/logging.rst

 The progress bar by default already includes the training loss and version number of the experiment if you are using a logger.
-These defaults can be customized by overriding the :meth:`~pytorch_lightning.callbacks.progress.base.ProgressBarBase.get_metrics` hook in your logger.
+These defaults can be customized by overriding the :meth:`~pytorch_lightning.callbacks.progress.progress.ProgressBar.get_metrics` hook in your logger.

 .. code-block:: python